Guide to Building a Website

 The 5 to 10 key steps of creating a professional web presence?
 One that works for your particular firm.

-Relationship – Before you get started on your project, the most important thing to consider when engaging a web design agency to create a new website for you is the relationship you have with them.
-Do you like them?
-Do they make the process simple and clear, rather than getting all technical and confusing.
+Relationship – Before you get started on your project, the most important thing to consider when engaging a web design agency to create a new or upgrade an existing website for you is the relationship you have with them.
+Do you like them or trust them?
+Do they make the process simple and clear, from day 1, rather than getting all technical and confusing.
 Do they have a track record – ideally in your own industry?
 Have you checked with some of their previous clients?
-Get this right before you commit to anyone.
-Nothing is more important than getting the right web design agency for your firm, it is more important than the investment or cost.
+Get this right before you commit to a relationship with any agency.
+Nothing is more important than getting the right web design agency for your firms project, it is much more important than the investment or cost.
 Do this before starting to build any website.
-Then follow these 5 steps to building your website and maybe the 5 optional or ‘b’ steps, to get the results you really want from a good website.
+Then follow these 5 steps to building your website and maybe the 5 optional or ‘b’ steps, to get the results or return on investment you really want from a good website.

-Step 1 – Preliminary discussion or Discovery – Discuss in detail your goals, what you really want to achieve with this new website, sales, leasds, enquiries, time saving etc.
+Step 1 – Preliminary discussion or Discovery – Discuss in detail your goals, what you really want to achieve with this new website, sales, leads, enquiries, time saving, automation, ecommerce etc.

-The web design agency Project Manager writes the proposed Brief together ‘with’ you, the Client, branding guidelines, design, the pages and content required, suggested page layout etc. You know your business better than the web design agency.
-The Brief should basically repeat back to you what you want to achieve and how.
+The web design agency Project Manager should write up the proposed Brief together ‘with’ you, the Client, to include any branding guidelines, existing design elements, a list of the the pages and content required, suggested page layout etc. You know your business better than the web design agency.
+The Brief should basically repeat back to you what you want to achieve and how it is to be done.

-If the Project Manager can really understand your business well and what you want to do online, they can better deliver the results you want.
+If the Project Manager can really understand your business well and what you want to do online, then write a good plan, they can better deliver the results you want.

 Do you need to do this project in stages?
 How will your budget dictate these stages?